From Factory Floor to Your Warehouse Door

 Global Sourcing

-International logistics were dominated by monopolies like the Dutch East India Company, who institutionalized early forwarding practices by controlling the entire supply chain -- from their trading posts in the East Indies to their warehouses back in Amsterdam.
+International logistics were dominated by monopolies like the Dutch East India Company, who institutionalized early forwarding practices by controlling the entire supply chain -- from their distant trading posts in the East Indies to their warehouses back in Amsterdam.
 Food World now coordinates ocean freight for its customers utilizing real‑time rate visibility and ocean container tracking.

 Customs Clearance